safakgur/guard/README.md

 ### Design Decisions

-[Click here][1] for the document that explains the motives behind the Guard's API design.
+[Click here][1] for the document that explains the motives behind the Guard's API design and more advanced features.

 ### Extensibility